 - A cover sheet can be downloaded below, which you must complete and sign and submit loose-leaf with your essay.

-- Your name should not be written on the essay, but do record your CamSIS number on the first page.
+- Your name should not be written on the essay, but do record your USN number as a header.

-- For the compulsory essay, type the essay title approved by your dissertation supervisor on the first page of your essay, in addition to including it on the coversheet.
+- For the practice essay, type the essay title approved by your dissertation supervisor on the first page of your essay, in addition to including it on the coversheet.
 For the coursework essays, type the prescribed (in the case of the core course) and the approved (in the case of the option course) essay question on the first page of your essay, in addition to providing it on the cover sheet.
-Do not adopt a different a different essay title as this causes confusion to the examiners and is also not permitted by the Faculty of HSPS Degree Committee.
+Do not adopt a different a different essay title as this causes confusion to the examiners and is also not permitted by the POLIS Degree Committee.

 - The essay must include a bibliography of all (and only) works cited.